hydraulic-institute/edb/source/02_fluid-properties-II/03_viscosity.md

 having the same specific gravity (1.48) and the same Brix rating (90) may vary in viscosity from 128,000 to 303,000 Seconds Saybolt Universal (SSU).
-In rotodynamic pumps, viscosity can have a significant impact on performance.
+In rotodynamic pumps, fluid viscosity can have a significant impact on performance.
 <a href="https://estore.pumps.org/Rotodynamic-Pumps-Guideline-for-Effects-of-LiquidViscosity-on-Performance-ANSIHI-967-2015-P1108.aspx"
-target="_blank">ANSI/HI 9.6.7</a> contains information regarding this phenomenon.
+target="_blank">ANSI/HI 9.6.7</a> acts as a guideline that explains these effects.

 There are two basic viscosity parameters:
 **dynamic (*or absolute*) viscosity** and **kinematic viscosity**.